Decolonisation of Africa: External causes

 In the early 20th century, nationalism gained ground globally.
 Following the end of World War I, German, Austro-Hungarian and Ottoman Empires according to the principles espoused in Woodrow Wilson's Fourteen Points.
 Though many anti-colonial intellectuals saw the potential of Wilsonianism to advance their aims, Wilson had no intention of applying the principle of self-determination outside the lands of the defeated Central Powers.
 The independence demands of Egyptian and Tunisian leaders, which would have compromised the interests of the victorious Allies, were not entertained.
 Though Wilsonian ideals did not endure as the interwar order broke down, the principle of an international order based on the self-determination of peoples remained relevant.

 After 1919, anti-colonial leaders increasingly oriented themselves toward the Soviet Union's proletarian internationalism.

 Many Africans fought in both World War I and World War II.
-In World War I, African labor was essential on the Western Front, and African soldiers fought in the Sinai and Palestine campaign.
+In World War I, African labour was essential on the Western Front, and African soldiers fought in the Sinai and Palestine campaign.
 Many Africans were not allowed to bear arms or serve on an equal basis with whites.
 The sinking of the SS Mendi in 1917 was a particularly tragic incident for Africans in the war, with 607 of the 646 crew killed being Black South Africans.
 In the Second World War, Africans fought in both the European and Asian theatres of war.

 Approximately one million sub-Saharan Africans served in European armies in some capacity.
 Many Africans were compelled or even forced into military service by their respective colonial regimes, but some voluntarily enlisted in search of better opportunities than they could find in civilian employment.
 This led to a deeper political awareness and the expectation of greater respect and self-determination, which went largely unfulfilled.
 Because the victorious allied powers had no intention of withdrawing from their colonial holdings at the end of the war, and would instead need to rely on the resources and manpower of their African colonies during postwar reconstruction in Europe, the colonial powers downplayed Africans' contributions to the allied victory.

 On 12 February 1941, United States President Franklin D. Roosevelt and British Prime Minister Winston Churchill met to discuss the post-World War II world.
 The result was the Atlantic Charter.
-It was not a treaty and was not submitted to the British Parliament or the Senate of the United States for ratification, but it turned out to be a widely acclaimed document.
+It was not a treaty and was not submitted to the Parliament of the United Kingdom or the United States Senate for ratification, but it turned out to be a widely acclaimed document.
 Clause Three referred to the right to decide what form of government people wanted, and to the restoration of self-government.

 Prime Minister Churchill argued in the British Parliament that the document referred to "the States and nations of Europe now under the Nazi yoke".
 President Roosevelt regarded it as applicable across the world.
 Anticolonial politicians immediately saw it as relevant to colonial empires.

 In 1948, three years after the end of World War II, the Universal Declaration of Human Rights recognised all people as being born free and equal.